 What is M Class Dust Extraction?

 Controlling dust is imperative on every job site since the HSE in the UK has laid down more stringent guidelines.
 This isn’t just for the sake of it.
 Dust is harmful.
 It’s as simple as that.
-And M Class Dust Extraction is the answer.
+And M Class Dust Extractors are the answer.

 In this Toolstop Guide we’re going to cover M Class dust extraction and answer 3 important questions: